galdebert/blog/content/posts/remark-1.md

 # The resulting slides

-You can embed the slides (see below) in a page, or [open thme in their own page](/remark-playground/slides.html)
+You can embed the slides (see below) in a page, or [open them in their own page](/remark-playground/slides.html)
 <div class="aspect_ratio_4_3">
   <div>
     <embed src="/remark-playground/slides.html" style="width: 100%; height: 100%;">
   </div>
 </div>

+If you want to run the slides locally and offline, get the content of https://github.com/galdebert/blog/tree/master/slides and run `remark-playground.bat`.

 # Embed everything in one html ?